bridgecrew-perf6/github-actions-deploy-1/README.md

 ## Requirements

 - SSH must be enabled in your server
-- You should have a private GitHub repository created
+- You must have a GitHub repository (private for safety) created

 ## How to use